Mikhail Gorbachev's death mourned as passing of rare leader | Politics

 The loss of pride and power also eventually led to the rise of Vladimir Putin, who has tried for the past quarter-century to restore Russia to its former glory and beyond.

 "After decades of brutal political repression, he embraced democratic reforms.
-He believed in glasnost and perestroika – openness and restructuring – not as mere slogans, but as the path forward for the people of the Soviet Union after so many years of isolation and deprivation'' President Joe Biden said.
+He believed in glasnost and perestroika – openness and restructuring – not as mere slogans, but as the path forward for the people of the Soviet Union after so many years of isolation and deprivation,'' US President Joe Biden said.

 He added that "these were the acts of a rare leader – one with the imagination to see that a different future was possible and the courage to risk his entire career to achieve it.
-The result was a safer world and greater freedom for millions of people.''
+The result was a safer world and greater freedom for millions of people''.

 Gorbachev won the 1990 Nobel Peace Prize for his role in ending the Cold War but although widely feted abroad, he was a pariah at home.

-It was unclear how news of his death will be received in Russia amid its nationalist war in Ukraine.
+Putin acknowledged that Gorbachev had "a deep impact on the course of world history''.

 World leaders paid tribute to a man some described as a great and brave leader.